ydeng-group/ydeng-group.github.io/content/_newsfeed/post1.md

 ---
-date: 2021-06-15
+date: 2024-12-13
-title: Paper published
+title: Xinyang Receives NSF NRT-MIDAS Fellowship
-subtitle: This is a short description of news post number 1
+subtitle: Awarded for Two Years of Research Excellence
-description: This is a bit more of a description of news post number 1
+description: null
-event_type: publication # primary type of the event, used to create the small, colored post callout
+event_type: award # primary type of the event, used to create the small, colored post callout
 banner_image_source: project=project2 # the item whose banner image will be adopted by this event
 badges: # e.g. person=John_Doe, project=project1 (no spaces)
   - project=project1